 These poisons keep your baby from getting the proper supply of nutrients and oxygen that he or she needs to grow.

 Smoking during pregnancy can cause low-birth weight, preterm delivery, and infant death.
-Smoking during pregnancy is estimated to account for 20 to 30 percent of low-birth weight babies, up to 14 percent of preterm deliveries, and about 10 percent of all infant deaths according to American Lung Association.
+Smoking during pregnancy is estimated to account for 20 to 30 percent of low-birth-weight babies, up to 14 percent of preterm deliveries, and about 10 percent of all infant deaths according to the American Lung Association.

 There can be long term health risks for your baby.
 Smoking during pregnancy can cause your baby to have more colds, lung problems, learning disabilities, and physical growth problems.